 Working with a state of focus that aligns with your momentary strengths, helps to smash creative block.

-4. Food, Drink, Noise & Sleep helps smash creative blocks
+4. Food, Drink, Noise & Sleep helps smash through creative blocks

 When you get the chance to work on a new project you may get excited.
-You want to do a great job and you may get carried away, trying to create something magnificent as a logo design and in the end you may try too hard to create a logo design by:
+You want to do a great job and you may get carried away trying to create something magnificent as a creative piece of work and in the end you may try too hard and:

 Do you get creative blocks?
 How do you deal with it?